 Return to Earth, naturally

-A natural woodland burial is an environmentally sustainable alternative to existing funeral practices where the body is returned to the earth to decompose naturally and be recycled into new life.
+A natural burial is an environmentally sustainable and often less expensive alternative to existing funeral practices where the body is returned to the earth to decompose naturally and be recycled into new life.

 “Do not stand at my grave and weep:

 I am not there.
 I do not sleep.

 I am the soft stars that shine at night.

 Do not stand at my grave and cry;

 I am not there, I did not die.”

 Woodland Burial or Natural Burial or Green Burial are terms used to describe the burial of human remains where the burial area creates habitat for wildlife or preserves existing habitats which are rich in flora and fauna.